samcartersmith/cds/packages/ui-scorecard/A11y_Setup_README.md

  yarn nx run rn:audit-a11y
 ```

+**Tip**:

+A recommendation to ensure a faster experience is to first run the test command: `yarn nx run <target>:test` then followed by the a11y command.
+Example a11y command: `yarn nx run <target>:a11y-audit`

 #### Getting results

 To get the output json results, go to the `.nx/outs` directory.
 Sample output found here: [sample output](https://drive.google.com/drive/folders/1e26_PJUnbTCFert06kUCfiYpQ_OwXp-X)